PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exact eleven-result validation, fixed-key extraction, and one cluster-wide net prune counter.
 Only the second of two production recovery calls may stage count/results/summary; the first remains an expression.

+The runner and lowerer delegate now return the raw eleven-result tuple.
+The pure `summarize_terminal_affine_concat_split_mutations()` helper extracts only the twelve declared keys and adds clamped net pruning.
+Production stages starting count, `terminal_affine_results`, and `_terminal_affine_stats` only at the second call; its forward-string annotation preserves the delegate's context-only runtime load contract.